-This is an assistant department director classification that manages and directs the day-to-day activities of the department, and assists in the administration and operation of the Department of Child Support Services, which includes all legal and operational functions.
+This is an assistant department director classification responsible for planning, organizing, reviewing, and evaluatingthat manages and directs the day-to-day activities of the department, and assistingassists in the administration and operation of the Department of Child Support Services, which includes all legal and operational functions.
 In addition, as needed, the incumbent is expected to carry an assigned caseload that represents the most complex cases.
 Responsibilities include developing and implementing policies and procedures for assigned programs, budget administration and reporting, and program evaluation.
 Performance of the work requires the use of considerable independence, initiative, and discretion within established guidelines.